Alexed93/rablackford/content/plugins/conditional-shipping-for-woocommerce/readme.txt

 Once the plugin is activated, you should see "Conditions" for shipping methods created with shipping zones.

 == Changelog ==

+= 2.1.1 =

+* Fixed bug with Products condition which prevented it to work with a lot of product variations

 = 2.1.0 =